Graphic by Barth van Rossum

 Closing only some doors changes nothing.

-This is why first attempts to set boundaries often feel as though they “backfire.”
+This is why first attempts to set boundaries often feel as though they have no effect or sometimes even “backfire.”

 Building on the Red‑Liner Model, participants learn a Boundary‑Led Response Method.